dpfried/neural_language_model/README.txt

 corpus_creator.py - build an hd5 file from Berkeley format corpus

 dump_wordnet_similarities.py - used to dump the pairwise similarities needed by admm_trainer.py

+ngrams.py - used to read an hd5 file created by corpus_creator.py